-Individual bags of high quality rope-grown mussels awaiting dispatch to the retail outlet SEAFISH THE PRODUCTION PROCESS Health & Safety Issues The health and safety aspects of any cultivation enterprise are extremely important and can be quite diverse.
+THE PRODUCTION PROCESS Health & Safety Issues

+The health and safety aspects of any cultivation enterprise are extremely important and can be quite diverse.
 Working practices and safety standards should be reviewed on a regular basis.
 Areas for consideration will include:

 A responsibility for personnel working on the site, ensuring that they are working under safe conditions and with gear and equipment that is appropriate and adequate for the job.
 All staff should have received the necessary training and/or guidance when using equipment that could be dangerous or when working on boats or out in isolated or dangerous conditions such as tidal waters or during the hours of darkness or poor light.
-Divers may be required at certain stages of cultivation e.g. fitting moorings etc and this will require additional consideration including using a registered contractor and having an appropriate number of divers for the job with the relevant diving qualifications and equipment.
+Divers may be required at certain stages of cultivation e.g. fitting moorings or during harvesting and this will need additional considerations including having an appropriate number of divers for the job with the relevant diving qualifications and equipment.
 All gear on the foreshore or in the water should be marked clearly so that they are not a hazard to navigation or to other users of the area.
-Boats, vehicles and large machinery should comply with any statutory safety requirements.
+Boats and other vehicles and large machinery should comply with any statutory safety requirements.
 For more information refer to the Legal and Administrative Section.